-Our version of the Shark Ion Robot R85 came with a slim, battery-powered hand vacuum that also docks in the robot's base — which raises the overall price to $399.
+Our version of the Shark Ion Robot R85 came with a slim, battery-powered hand vacuum that also docks in the robot's base — which raises the overall price to $399 (or slightly less with the right Shark promo codes).
 In an odd way, this is a tacit admission that your robot vacuum won't reach every nook and cranny, but the hand vacuum is also helpful for cleaning couch cushions.
 But if you’re looking for one of the most effective robot vacuums, the R85 is it.
 That's why it's our current top pick for best robot vacuums.

 If the Eufy RoboVac 11s is a sleek sports car, then the Shark Ion Robot R85 is a rugged Jeep Wrangler.
 At 3.4 inches high, it's not as low-profile as the 2.85-inch 11s, but it is shorter than the 3.7-inch iRobot Roomba 690.
 While it couldn't fit under our low-clearance couch, it easily disappeared under the other chairs in our living room.